pzwiernik/math-brushup/README.md

-# 19BE02 - Fall 2025
+# 19BE02 Calculus and Linear Algebra - Fall 2025
-## Calculus and Linear Algebra
+## Math brush-up

 The goal of this course is to review the basic tools of Calculus and Linear Algebra that will be used in the Master programs in